 Calamari closure areas

-During closure periods, taking or possessing calamari and other squid species is prohibited in closed areas.
+- Taking or possessing calamari and other squid species is prohibited in the closed

 The closures apply to both commercial and recreational fisheries.
 See either